 From ransomware to social engineering, cybersecurity attacks plague healthcare organizations all too frequently.
 But the most common risk isn’t malicious actors trying to break in from the outside – more often than not, threats come from within an organization.
 The cost of insider threats can mount into the millions – and can lead to loss of patient trust.
 Shedding light on the monetary losses caused by insider breaches, Ponemon Institute has released its 2020 Cost of Insider Threats Global Report.

 The study, which reaches across healthcare and other industries, surveyed 964 IT and IT security practitioners in 204 organizations across North America, Europe, the Middle East, and Asia-Pacific.
 The results are staggering – there has been a 31% increase in the cost of insider threats in the past two years alone, from $8.76 million in 2018 to $11.45 million in 2020.
 Furthermore, the number of security incidents rose by 47% within the same time period.
-What can healthcare organizations do to protect themselves from the growing risk that insiders pose?
+What can organizations in the healthcare industry do to protect themselves from the growing risk that insiders pose?

 - The careless or negligent employee or contractor